 If you need to travel to work for a part-time gig, you can claim it as an expense.
 If there is some work that you need to purchase any clothing for – great!
 It can count towards your expenses.
 Of course, knowing where the line is can be tricky, which is where The Showbiz Accountant comes in.
 I have my very own dedicated accountant, Keith, who can tell me when I am completely in the right to claim (such as my train ticket to a one-off gig) or completely in the wrong (a new 50-inch TV for “research”).

 Whatever it is you end up doing, make sure you are staying calm and practical.
 Keep working on your craft in between work, and remember that you are an actor – even if you are taking work that feels miles away from the stage.
-Organization is key – make a note of any expenses, and if you are having any issues with what to claim and what not to claim, think about investing in an accountant that specializes in acting work.
+Organisation is key – make a note of any expenses, and if you are having any issues with what to claim and what not to claim, think about investing in an accountant that specialises in acting work.
 With the complexities of the tax system, it can save you money in the long run.
 Contact The Showbiz Accountant for a free evaluation.